IBM/cloud-native-starter-security-workshop/workshop/app-env-exercise-01/SETUP_ISTIO_INGRESS_TLS.md

 _Note:_ There is a blog on the Istio page that describes how to [Direct encrypted traffic from IBM Cloud Kubernetes Service Ingress to Istio Ingress Gateway](https://istio.io/latest/blog/2020/alb-ingress-gateway-iks/).
 With this scenario you can have non-Istio secured services communicate with services secured by Istio, e.g. while you are migrating your application into Istio.

-This blog contains an important piece of information regarding the Let's Encrypt certificates used:
+This blog also contains an important piece of information regarding the Let's Encrypt certificates used:

 > The certificates provided by IKS expire every 90 days and are automatically renewed by IKS 37 days before they expire.
 You will have to recreate the secrets by rerunning the instructions of this section every time the secrets provided by IKS are updated.
 You may want to use scripts or operators to automate this and keep the secrets in sync.